ZiedMarr/DL_BSA_F/README.md

 resnet
 ```

-This uses residual blocks instead of the recurrent layer.
-It is useful as a different comparison model.

 The model output is raw logits.
 Sigmoid is applied later during evaluation, because the loss function is `BCEWithLogitsLoss`.